im-raghav/Projects/NTCC/README.md

-This repository serves all the work for the NTCC project on "Analysis, Visualization and Prediction on COVID-19 Dataset.
+This repository serves all the work for the NTCC project on "Analysis, Visualization and Prediction on COVID-19 Dataset" by Tushar Bhatia and Himanshu Raghav under the guidance of Dr. Nancy Girdhar.

-Here is the information regarding each directory.
+Below is the information regarding each directory:

 <h1>Base Papers</h1>
 Contains a file with all the base research papers studied for the project,